magepages/mpdocs/docs/2checkout/index.md

 ## Overview

-2Checkout is the leading payment processing system worldwide and is one of the most reliable payment methods.
-Mageplaza 2Checkout extension will help you integrate this payment method with your store to handle payments safely without users leaving the page.
-This extension of Mageplaza supports online payment via online credit card from customers in their country as well as abroad and customers can pay directly at Checkout page (Magento Default/ Iframe Checkout) and Redirect to the page.
-2Checkout (Redirect Checkout).

-In addition, this extension allows customers to refund money online.
-With the Mageplaza 2Checkout extension, you have access to a complete set of administrative tools to keep track of your transactions, customer tracking and refunds and fraud monitoring.
+Mageplaza 2Checkout extension helps you integrate this payment method with your store to handle payments safely without users leaving the page.
+Customers can pay directly at checkout page (Magento Default/ Iframe Checkout) or redirect to 2Checkout page (Redirect Checkout).
+In addition, this extension allows customers to refund online.
+Admin can have access to a complete set of administrative tools to keep track of your transactions, customer tracking, refunds and fraud monitoring.

-Your customers can use all credit cards such as Visa, Mastercard, American Express, JCB, ...
-Admin can configure currencies as well as countries can use this payment method at my store.
-Moreover, this extension of Mageplaza also supports displaying information about transactions and detailed comments for each action (invoice, refund ...) with order payment via 2Checkout at the View Order in the backend.
+Your customers can use all credit cards such as Visa, Mastercard, American Express, JCB, etc. Admin can configure currencies and countries applicable to this payment method at each storeview.
+Moreover, information about transactions and detailed comments for each action (invoice, refund) with order payment via 2Checkout also be recorded at the **View Order** in the backend.

 Mageplaza 2Checkout extension is fully compatible with [Mageplaza One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).

 ## How to download and install